snithissh/blog-jekyll/_posts/2024-10-03-csrf-portswigger-7.md

 ![]({{ site.baseurl }}/assets/images/csrf-24.png)

-In order to bypass the check we can add the following the piece of code `<meta name="referrer" content="never">` into our POC
+In order to bypass the check we can add the following the piece of code which will suppress the `Referrer` <meta name="referrer" content="never">` into our POC

 ```html
 <html>